MSderDev/tongo-legal/terms.md

 ## 11. Governing Law

-These terms are governed by the laws of [YOUR COUNTRY].
-Any disputes shall be resolved in the courts of [YOUR CITY, COUNTRY].
+These terms are governed by the laws of Germany.
+Any disputes shall be resolved in the courts of Aachen, Germany.

 ## 12. Contact